Japanese(Nihongo)

 ORDINARY RULES, SIMPLIFIED RULES AND SCAP RULES - one of the world's fastest

 Currently TOMAC has three sets of arbitration rules, i.e. (1) the Rules of Arbitration ("Ordinary Rules"); (2) the Rules of Simplified Arbitration ("Simplified Rules"); and (3) the Rules of the Small Claims Arbitration Procedure ("SCAP Rules").
 Under the Ordinary Rules it takes 12 to 18 months to come to a close.
 Under the Simplified Rules introduced in 1985, it normally takes 6 to 12 months for the arbitrators to give their award.
-Under the SCAP rules, which were first made in February 1999 to meet the demand for a faster and more cost-effective means, it requires about three months until the parties can resolve their disputes.
+Under the SCAP rules, which were first made in February 1999 to meet the demand for a faster and more cost-effective means, it requires about 3 months until the parties can resolve their disputes.
 These rules are based on nearly 80 years of practical experience, independently smoothing arbitration procedures.

 SIMPLIFIED ARBITRATION FOR A CLAIM FOR YEN 20 M OR LESS